dariomj/HP-280-G1-EFI-BigSur/README.md

 --- | ---
 HfsPlus | Needed to show HFS drives.
 OpenRuntime | Required to boot the EFI.
+OpenCanopy | Used to load the boot GUI.
 ResetNvramEntry | Needed to reset the system's NVRAM.
 (Optional) FirmwareSettingsEntry | Used to reboot into the system's UEFI settings.
 (Optional)